In July 2015 Pacific Diversified Services will celebrate our 25-year anniversary!

 Fast-forward to 25 years later, and rotating staff is still a key component of PDS.
 We broke off from Casa Allegra and incorporated on our own in 1994, and we have seen lots of changes throughout the years, but our goals and values have not changed.
 Our mission is still employment and community inclusion for adults with developmental disabilities.
 We still focus on helping people lead meaningful lives filled with purpose, laughter, friendship, dignity and love.

-As I reflect back on my 25 years at this job that I adore, I count my blessings: fantastic clients, coworkers and the people who cheer us on and support us, such as our board members, donors, employers and families of clients.
+As I reflect back on my 25 years at this job that I adore, I count my blessings: fantastic participants, coworkers and the people who cheer us on and support us, such as our board members, donors, employers and families of participants.

 In honor of our anniversary and our accomplishments, we will be changing our name from Pacific Diversified Services to People with Disabilities Succeeding.
 It is important for us to keep our acronym, which is so familiar to our community, but to more accurately describe what we do.
 We know Pacific Diversified Services sounds more like a financial company than a human service agency, and we want it to be more indicative of the important work we do.
 People with Disabilities Succeeding is still a mouthful, but we think it perfectly reflects our achievements of the past 25 and hopefully the next 25 years!